About SketchList 3D – furniture design software.

 Can you simulate wood turning objects… for example if i needed to turn a wooden leg for a chair?

-How can I easily add double lines of shelf pin holes inside cabinets and bookcases?
-I tried using the hole function, but kept getting an error message stating the hole touched the board….
+How can I easily add double lines of shelf pin holes inside cabinets and bookcases using your furniture design software?

 Having played around with SketchList 3D a bit now I was wondering if there is an option for all materials to be in millimeters as we rarely use inches in Britain.